Macros 101Updated a month ago

 - HTTP actions: trigger webhooks in other applications (such as refunding a customer on Stripe)

 To insert a macro in a ticket, the system will default to a macro menu display.
 It will be automatically enabled for accounts that have 20 or more macros available.
+Please note that you can't search for macros using symbols that they contain in their name, for example '#', only the keywords.

 To disable this function and have the option to search for macros manually in your tickets as shown above, you can go to Your Name (in the bottom-left corner of your dashboard) → Your Profile and uncheck the option under 'Account Preferences'.